Vivonet/Gravity/README.md

 Gravity takes most of the *work* out of creating a layout and lets you get back to being creative.

 ##The Basics
-Gravity is, at its heart, an XML representation of a native layout.
-Its elements are classes and its attributes are generally properties on those classes.
+Gravity is, at the simplest, an XML representation of a native layout.
+Its elements are view classes and its attributes generally correspond to properties of those classes.
 Some attributes like `gravity`, `color`, `width`, `height`, etc. have special meaning and don't correspond directly to native properties.
 Gravity aims to keep syntax simple and thus employs many special helper handlers for attributes when mapping directly to properties doesn't work.
-For example, UIButton does not have a native "label" property, yet in Gravity you can say `<UIButton title="Press Me"/>`.
+For example, UIButton does not have a native "title" property, yet in Gravity you can say `<UIButton title="Press Me"/>`.
 This is because UIButton.title is implemented internally as UIButton.setTitle(_, forState:).

-But even better than that is the fact that you can automatically embed subviews inside any other view, including UIButtons.
+But even better is the fact that you can embed subviews in any other view, including UIButtons.
 So you can actually lay out your button's contents using Gravity too!
 (Note: There are limitations in doing this for buttons, namely that embedded views do not presently respect the button's control state and will not react to presses.)

 In Gravity, you arrange your views by using a combination of stacking and layering.
 Stacking is fundamental while layering is generally more optional for more complex layouts.

 ###Stacking
-Stacking can take place either horizontally or vertically and takes place in a **stack view**.
+Stacking can take place either horizontally (`<H>`) or vertically or (`<V>`) in a **stack view**.
 A stack view contains an arbitrary number of child views, each of which will be stacked in a line along the axis of the stack view.

 ###Layering
 Layers in Gravity are analogous to layers in drawing and paint programs: unlike stack views which arrange their subviews in a line horizontally or vertically, layering arranges views *inwards* and *outwards*—that is, along the Z axis.